 About the Horn Studio

 Every horn student at UW-Madison studies with Professor Grabois.
 The studio ranges in size from 10-15 students, with a mix of undergraduates, masters candidates, and doctoral candidates.
 Performance majors and music education majors have equal opportunities to play in ensembles.
 All students study solo works from all periods as well as etudes and orchestral excerpts.
 In the weekly masterclass, students perform for each other and learn to provide each other with constructive criticism.
 Occasional visitors provide an outside perspective, and Grabois also discusses all aspects of performance and teaching careers with students.
 Horn choir also meets weekly, performing anything from Bach motets to songs by Queen and Radiohead.
-Along with Mark Hetzler, professor of trombone, Grabois is co-director of $2 Broom, a student ensemble dedicated to electro-acoustic music.
+Grabois is also director of $2 Broom, a student ensemble dedicated to electro-acoustic improvisation.

 Professor Grabois is also the founder and curator of the series SoundWaves, which combines science and music through innovative thematic lectures and performances.